 Honoured to be part of the Polar Sounds project by Cities and Memory

-My track PALAOA dreams, above, made from and inspired by the sound of rubbing sea ice recorded at the remote PALAOA underwater acoustic observatory.
+My track PALAOA dreams.
+Made from and inspired by the sound of rubbing sea ice.
+Recorded at the remote PALAOA underwater acoustic observatory.

-The Perennial Acoustic Observatory in the Antarctic Ocean, or PALAOA, records the sounds of whales and other sea life, icebergs and mysterious phenomena from an unmanned research station located near the Neumayer Station on the ice shelf of Atka Bay, Antarctica.
+The Perennial Acoustic Observatory in the Antarctic Ocean, or PALAOA.
+Records the sounds of whales and other sea life, icebergs and mysterious phenomena.
+It is an unmanned research station located near the Neumayer Station on the ice shelf of Atka Bay, Antarctica.

-Original raw sea ice recording I used as source material below.
+Original raw sea ice recording I used as source material is below.

 Polar Sounds is a collaboration between Cities and Memory, the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) and the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).

-The sound clips chosen for the project were recorded from hydrophones located in the Arctic and Antarctic seas and consist of a mixture of biotic, geophonic and anthropogenic sounds.
+The sound clips chosen for the project were recorded from hydrophones located in the Arctic and Antarctic seas.
+They consist of a mixture of biotic, geophonic and anthropogenic sounds.

-Taking the world of polar sounds to an entirely different place, each recording has been reshaped and reimagined as a creative composition by more than 100 musicians and sound artists from all over the world, in turn reflecting on the memories and feelings those sounds evoke as they think back to hearing them throughout their lives.
+Taking the world of polar sounds to an entirely different place.
+Each recording has been reshaped and reimagined as a creative composition.
+More than 100 musicians and sound artists from all over the world, in turn reflected on the memories and feelings those sounds evoke.

-The project documents not just the sounds of life at the ends of the Earth, but also urges us to consider the fragility of our polar ecosystem in the face of the climate crisis.
-With Earth’s poles warming faster than the global average, this collection of sounds aims to draw attention to a fascinating but rapidly changing environment, and encourages us to think about ways to preserve it for future generations.
+The project documents not just the sounds of life at the ends of the Earth.
+But also urges us to consider the fragility of our polar ecosystem in the face of the climate crisis.
+The Earth’s poles warming faster than the global average.
+This collection of sounds aims to draw attention to a fascinating but rapidly changing environment.
+And encourages us to think about ways to preserve it for future generations.

 Out of all the senses, sound is the one that travels the furthest in the oceans.
-Because of this, acoustic methods are becoming a critical tool that scientists are using to better understand the Polar seas and the marine biodiversity within.
+Because of this, acoustic methods are becoming a critical tool for scientists.
+Leading to a better understanding of the Polar seas and the marine biodiversity within.

 The collection of recordings includes: Rare recordings of whale song, odontocete species including sperm whales, killer whales, dolphins and narwhals, seal species including the Weddell seal, leopard and crabeater seals and little-studied Ross seal, anthropogenic arctic sounds – seismic surveying guns and ship noise.
 The awe-inspiring sounds of crashing glaciers and singing sea ice.
 Mysterious unidentified sounds.